• Home

 • Insights into capturing community stories on film

-This is an exciting moment for Freshwater to support and celebrate one of its rising filmmakers.
+This is an exciting moment to support and celebrate a rising filmmaker.

 WATERMAN is a powerful and beautifully crafted documentary that chronicles the extraordinary life of Duke Kahanamoku—the Hawaiian icon whose legacy continues to shape surfing, sport, and global ocean culture.
 As a five-time Olympic medalist, world-renowned Waterman, and ambassador of Aloha, Duke Kahanamoku transcended sport.
 He became a bridge between cultures, introducing the ancient Hawaiian art of surf riding to the world and leaving an indelible mark on Australia when he first surfed Freshwater Beach in 1914.